duppypro/crispyhardware/README.md

 <p>&nbsp;</p>
 <p>Debugging digital hardware design is not the same as debugging software.</p>
-<p>You may have very strong software debugging skills. &nbsp;But I have found that those skills assume that the design is behaving as a digital system. &nbsp;If your hardware design has bugs at the analog level it can cause the digital behavior to appear unpredictable. &nbsp;This behavior and can be very frustrating to debug.</p>
+<p>You may have very strong software debugging skills. &nbsp;But I have found that those skills assume that the design is behaving as a digital system. &nbsp;If your hardware design has bugs at the analog level, it can cause the digital behavior to appear unpredictable. &nbsp;This behavior can be very frustrating to debug.</p>
 <p><span>I want to share a method that I teach and use to reduce this frustration. &nbsp;This is a checklist that y<span>ou</span> can remember using the <span>cutesy</span> mnemonic device 'CRISPY'. &nbsp;</span></p>
 <p>The CRISPY checklist is:</p>
 <ul>